en_USEnglish

 Deployment complexity

-The initial setup and configuration of an OpenStack infrastructure can be complex, requiring in-depth technical expertise.
+Setting up and initial configuration of an OpenStack infrastructure can be complex, requiring extensive technical expertise.

 Expertise required